Leonamquintao/Albums/README.md

+# Albums

-# This Repository is destined to start my studies in react-native
+This Repository is destined to start my studies in react-native

 ### Bugfix